BADeery/sandbox/content/index.md

         Where did the box even come from?<br>
         Is it even the right box?<br>
       </blockquote>
-    <p>I don’t always slot neatly into systems — I need to understand them, test them, sometimes reassemble them — guided by curiosity and instinct.
-Put simply, I just see and interact with the world differently.</p>
+    <p>Because of this, I don’t always slot neatly into systems — I need to understand them, test them, sometimes even reassemble them before they make sense enough to use.
+Forever guided by curiosity and instinct.</p>
+    <p>Put simply, I just see and interact with the world differently.</p>
     <p class="identity-callout">
       <span style="color: #5fae6e;">Wiring?
 Sure.</span>
       <span style="color: #888;"> Identity?
 Nah.</span>